scott-sihui-wang/Scientific-Calculator/README.md

 ![](/demo/prog.png)

-- In the advanced edition, our scientif calculator can calculate `numerical integration` and `statistics`.
+- In the advanced edition, our scientific calculator can calculate `numerical integration` and `statistics`.

 ![](/demo/integral.png)